mediamanrit/RoadmapsAsCode/roadmap/Readme.md

 * **Technology Architect**: The person who made this tool due to a large lack of capability and understanding in my industry.
 ---

+## JSON File Format
+If you use the JSON2roadmap class to create roadmaps, the format and examples for the JSON file can be found at this link.
+---

 ## JSON2roadmap class
 This class takes in a python dictionary that is produced using the json module (reading) a json file, and uses the Roadmap class to generate a roadmap visualization.
 In other words, it's a wrapper for the Roadmap class that leverages JSON formatted inputs to create a roadmap visualization.